What Happens When You Pop a Vein?

 Vascular trauma describes damage to a blood vessel, which can happen to anyone.
 This trauma can range from mild to moderate to severe.
-Usually, vascular trauma is the result of an injury or accident.
+Vascular trauma usually occurs due to accidents, injuries or underlying medical conditions like varicose veins.

 Symptoms of a Burst Varicose Vein